Two parts comprise a code review:

-- Provide a more in-depth picture of the candidate's technical competence.
+- Provide an in-depth picture of the candidate's technical competence based on the results of their work.

 - Standardize candidate evaluation to eliminate bias.

-- Make sure the candidate has created a Pull Request with their implementation.
+- Make sure the candidate has created a Pull Request with their implementation (you can click on the "Up for review" badge for quick access).

-- To get the context, go through the candidate's challenge README.
-Locate the candidate's repository at https://app.devskills.co/candidates.
+- To get the context, go through the candidate challenge's README.

 Although it might seem insignificant, effective communication can drastically speed up the code review and improve everyone's experience.
 And you, as the interviewer, set the tone.